Ax8457/WriteUPs/Hackday2025_finals/TheHearthOfGearford/README.md

 <img src="Screenshots/S11.png" style="width: 50%">
 </p>

 <p align="justify">At this step the challenge was solved at 90%, the very last step was to find a way to escalate privileges to read the flag.
-To do so, no SUID or weak permissions/capabilitties but an intteresting crontab in charge of backup /home/user directory and which was run as root.
+To do so, no SUID or weak permissions/capabilities but an interesting crontab in charge of backup /home/user directory and which was run as root.
 Besided right were granted to adm group, in which user www-data was inlcuded : </p>

 <p align="center">
 <img src="Screenshots/S12.png" style="width: 50%">